learn-co-students/rails-github-api-v-000/README.md

     Notice here, we are also including an 'Accept' header, as well.
 In this case, we are telling GitHub's server that we will accept JSON as a response.

     If the credentials are correct, GitHub will send back an access token.
+We are going to need this token whenever we sent API requests, so the best place to store this would be with in `session`.
+Setting something like `session[:token]` to be equal to the parsed `'access_token'` value will allow us to access the token in other controllers.

-After parsing the response, set `session[:token]` to the provided token.
-Finally, in `create`, redirect to our root path.
+    After parsing and storing the token as a value in `session`, redirect to our root path at the end of the `create` method.

 5. When we are routed to `repositories#index`, our root path, `authenticate_user` is called again.
 This time, however, since there is now a `session[:token]`, the user will not redirected and our `repositories/index.html.erb` file will be displayed.

-6. Calling the GitHub API from within `repositories#index`, retrieve and display the current user's 'login' in `repositories/index.html.erb`.
+6. Call the GitHub API from within `repositories#index` to retrieve and display the current user's 'login' in `repositories/index.html.erb`.

-7. Calling the API a second time using `https://api.github.com/user/repos`, get and display a list of repositories on `repositories/index.html.erb`.
+7. Call the API a second time using `https://api.github.com/user/repos` to retrieve and display a list of repositories on `repositories/index.html.erb`.
     Displaying only the first page of results is fine; feel free to tackle pagination as a bonus.

 **BONUS:** Implement a `create` action in your `RepositoriesController` so that the form on `index.html.erb` successfully creates a new repository for the current user.
 The